superdesk/web-publisher/docs/manual/themes/theme_settings.rst

 In the ``settings`` property of the JSON file are defined the default theme's settings.

-Each setting can be overridden by the API.
-See ``/settings/`` API endpoint for more details in the ``/api/doc`` route in your Superdesk Publisher instance.
+Each setting can be overridden through the Publisher settings interface or by the API (for that, see ``/settings/`` API endpoint for more details in the ``/api/doc`` route in your Superdesk Publisher instance).

 Read more about settings in :doc:`Settings </bundles/SWPSettingsBundle/settings_definitions>` chapter to find out more.